 This read-aloud unit includes a printable reading activity booklet and a lesson plan for library classes on a fixed schedule or classroom reading sessions.
 All items in the product are editable.

-4 pages of printable response activities, which are folded into an 8-page booklet when printed double-sided on 2 sheets of paper:
+Five (5) reading response activities in an 8-page foldable booklet when printed double-sided on 2 sheets of paper:

 - Editable in Microsoft PowerPoint .pptx and Publisher .pub file formats